git-srinath/DMS3.0/doc/MANAGE_SQL_CONNECTION_FIXED.md

    - You should see the connection dropdown below the SQL Code selector

 2. **Check if connections load**
-   - The dropdown should show available connections from DWDBCONDTLS
+   - The dropdown should show available connections from DMS_DBCONDTLS
    - If empty, you need to register connections in "Register DB Connections" module

 3. **Create new SQL with connection**